 - Funeral Pre-arrangement Specialist

 - Licensed Mortician

-In 2016, there was an estimated number of 28,700 jobs in the United States for Mortician, Undertaker, or Funeral Director.
+In the United States, there were 28,700 jobs for Mortician, Undertaker, or Funeral Director in 2016.
 New jobs are being produced at a rate of 3.8% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Mortician, Undertaker, or Funeral Director by 2026.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.